Silin159/DynaVieW/README.md

 ## DynaVieW Modeling and Training

-Please refer to `modeling/README.md` for the pre-training of DynaVieW on visual state simulation and transition prediction.
+Please refer to `modeling/README.md` for the pre-training of DynaVieW and fine-tuning on downstream tasks.

 ## DynaVieW Inference and Evaluation